Veteran jobs in Australia: A comprehensive guide for employers

 In Australia, there are several programs to support employers hiring veterans.
 These initiatives connect businesses with veteran job seekers, on the one hand, and provide guidance on creating inclusive workplaces, on the other.

-1. Soldier On: This program collaborates with businesses to offer tailored employment opportunities for veterans.
+1. Soldier On: This program offers career and education support and services to veterans, including a jobs board connected to veteran-supportive employers.
 Employers benefit from professional development workshops, job-matching services and access to a pool of highly skilled candidates.

-2. RSL Employment Program: Run by the Returned and Services League of Australia, this initiative provides comprehensive support, including career workshops and mentorship for veterans while employers gain access to veteran networks and receive guidance on creating veteran-friendly workplaces.
+2. RSL Employment Program: Run by RSL LifeCare and RSL Queensland, and available nationally, this initiative provides comprehensive support, including career workshops and mentorship for veterans.
+Employers gain access to veteran networks and receive guidance on creating veteran-friendly workplaces.

 4. Local and national grants: Beyond the above programs, employers can draw on local and national grants that support the hiring of veterans.
 These initiatives often include wage subsidies, training incentives and other forms of financial support.